EmperorMurfy/Cat_Attack/README.md

 ## ⚙️ Technical Info
 Developed & Tested on Macbook M1 Air
 Written on Eclipse IDE using Java JRE 1.8
+Was Tested + Co-Developed on Windows as well, has minor issues with Window tickspeed

-Please run GraphicMain.java in the src to start the program
+Please run GraphicMain.java in the SRC to start the program Preference, use eclipse on mac for intended performance + gameplay

 **Quick Guide**
 1) Download latest release from github, unzip the zip file, open the unzipped folder